freebasic/fbc/FreeBASIC/readme.txt

     - Use "watch ABC" to stop each time a variable called "abc" is changed.

+    - To reference variables declared inside name spaces, use the C++ scope resolution operator (::), enclosing them in single quotes.
+For example, to show the value of a variable called "abc" that was defined in a name space called "foo", use: "print 'FOO::ABC'".

     - Use "r" again to restart the application when finished.

     - Type "q" to quit.